sudeeprp/default-coding/automate.md

 # Automate

-Boring, repetitive tasks are usually the movtivation for automation.
+Boring, repetitive tasks are usually the motivation for automation.
 Sometimes, by the time we realize that a task is repeating itself, some manual effort is already wasted.
 More often, complex manual checks creep into the repetition,